OBITUARY-Financier Joseph Safra, Brazil's richest man, dies at 82

 Joseph Safra is survived by his wife Vicky and his four children.

+Earlier this year, Alberto launched ASA Bank, mainly focused on asset management.

+Joseph's son Jacob oversees the Safra units outside Brasil, including J. Safra Sarasin.
+Safra also has a daughter, Esther, who is not involved in the family's businesses.

-(Reporting by Sao Paulo Newsroom Editing by Carol Mandl and Brad Haynes/William Maclean)
+(Reporting by Sao Paulo Newsroom Editing by Carol Mandl, Brad Haynes, William Maclean and Rosalba O'Brien)

 ((carolina.mandl@thomsonreuters.com ; +55 11 5644 7703; +55 11 97116-3806;))